CoolProgrammerAK/Automatic-gmail-sender/README.md

 ## Automatic-gmail-sender
-We can automatically send email with attachments via gmail api through nodemailer.
+We can automatically send email with attachments via gmail api through nodemailer with an google login system.

 ## About the project
 Built an automatic email sender using gmail api with node.js(ejs) and nodemailer.